DigitalPublishingToolkit/TOD51Archiving_Activism/md/03Chapter2.md

 dynamism of the period and our conditions as we were at the first stage of publicizing an activist video collection.

-It took a long time to start using pan.do/ra because immediately after the police evacuated Gezi Park, the collective’s structure also changed.
+It took a long time to start using pan.do/ra because, immediately after the police evacuated Gezi Park, the collective’s structure also changed.
 We left our temporary office near the park, and some members returned to their jobs.
 However, those who were still willing to record the